Our asbestos inspections include:

 (You may choose which services you want included)

-QBM provides the most professional asbestos identification and reporting service at a cost-effective price that reflects the requirements of building owners and managers.
+QBM provides the most professional asbestos inspections and reporting services at a cost-effective price that reflects the requirements of building owners and managers.

 642 people died from Mesothelioma in 2010.
 (Safe Work Australia)